joannarashid/flu_sim/README.md

-# flu_sim
-Utilizing the SIR Model to Simulate the Spread of an Epidemic:
+# Utilizing the SIR Model to Simulate the Spread of an Epidemic:
 An Agent-Based Modeling Approach

 Group 135 - Thi Hoa Hien La, Joanna Rashid, Arnav Chandra Sarma